 BSEE requires that all LWC incidents be reported immediately per 30 CFR § 250.188(a)(3).
-Offshore LWCs that cause large-scale, oil-spill events are rare and not expected.
-Most LWC accidents release a relatively small amount of oil into the environment before the well is brought under control by the operator or the well is sealed by natural processes known as bridging over.
+Offshore LWCs that cause large-scale, oil-spill6 events are rare and not expected.
+Most LWC accidents release a relatively small amount of oil into the environment before the well is brought under control by the operator or the well is sealed by natural processes known as bridging over7.
 It is important to note that spill volume is only one factor that influences the nature and severtity of an event's impacts.
 Each oil-spill event is unique; its outcome depends on several factors.
 These factors include time of year and location, atmospheric and oceanographic conditions (e.g., winds, currents, coastal type, and sensitive resources), specifics of the well (i.e., flow rates, hydrocarbon characteristics, and infrastructure damage), and response efforts (i.e., speed and effectiveness).
-For these reasons, the severity of impacts from an oil spill cannot be predicted based on volume alone (BOEM, 2021a).
-In the event of a LWC, an operator's first course of action is to activate the BOP to close the well.
+For these reasons, the severity of a LWC, an operator's first course of action is to activate the BOP to close the well.
 The BOP may be located on the surface of the drilling rig or subsea (on the seafloor).
 There are built-in redundancies in the BOP system to allow activation of selected components with the intent to seal off the well bore.
 If a subsea BOP cannot be operated from the drill rig, it can be operated at the seafloor using remotely operated vehicles (ROVs).